klaudia102/generatorREADME.md/README.md

 ## Description

-This project has been created for developers, so they can easily create high quality README.md for their open-source project.
-Due to use of my application, they will save time and effor, and freedom to spend more time on actual project.
+This project has been created for developers, so they can easily create high-quality README.md for their open-source project.
+Due to the use of my application, they will save time and effort, and freedom to spend more time on the actual project.

 ## Instalation

 N/A

 ## Usage

-To use application, user should enter 'node index.js' command in terminal and answer question.
-README.md wil be created from given answers and placed in repository.
+To use the application, the user should enter the 'node index.js' command in the terminal and answer the question.
+README.md will be created from the given answers and placed in the repository.

 ## License

-This application is cover under MIT License.
+This application is covered under the MIT License.

 ## Contributing